minoobeyzavi/Transpara/Druid/StreamingData.md

 {"time": "2017-05-08T19:42:54Z", "url": "/foo/bar", "user": "Alice", "latencyMs": 45}
 ```

 Druid streaming ingestion requires relatively current messages (relative to a slack time controlled by the windowPeriod value), so you should replace 2000-01-01T00:00:00Z in these messages with the current time in ISO8601 format.
-You can get this by running:
+You can get this in a new terminal window:

 ```
 python -c 'import datetime; print(datetime.datetime.utcnow().strftime("%Y-%m-%dT%H:%M:%SZ"))'
 ```

-Update the timestamps in the JSON above, and save it to a file named pageviews.json.
-Then send it to Druid by running:
+Update the timestamps in the JSON above, and save it to a file named pageviews.json, then POST it to Druid:

 ```
 curl -XPOST -H'Content-Type: application/json' --data-binary @pageviews.json http://localhost:8200/v1/post/pageviews